0xA18/stremio-enhanced-registry/README.md

 ### Submitting guidelines:
 - No malicious or harmful code allowed.
 Any attempts to submit malicious content will result in a permanent block.
 - Code must be clear and readable.
 Obfuscated or intentionally confusing code will **not** be accepted.
 - Your plugin/theme must have metadata at the top of file.
-Here is what that looks like.
+[Here is what that looks like.](https://github.com/REVENGE977/stremio-enhanced?tab=readme-ov-file#-creating-your-own-plugin)
 - Follow the existing JSON structure.
-- The "download" field in the metadata must link to a direct raw file URL pointing to a specific version of your plugin/theme (not a latest or dynamic link).
+- For plugins, the "download" field in the metadata must link to a direct raw file URL pointing to a specific version of your plugin (not a latest or dynamic link).

 ## Update Policy
-**For security reasons, you will have to submit a new PR every update to update your plugin/theme metadata, so I can review your code and make sure it's safe for users.**
+**For security reasons, you will have to submit a new PR every update to update your plugin metadata, so I can review your code and make sure it's safe for users.**
+For themes, one submission is enough.
+Make sure your "download" field links to always the latest version available.

 ## Reporting Issues
 If you find any harmful or malicious plugins/themes, please report them by opening an issue in this repository with as much detail as possible.